SupremeDeity/siminventory-frontend-task/README.md

 4. **Zod**
 5. **Basic Git and Github skills and knowledge.**

-\* **Note**: Canary version is recommended due to a minor bug with NextJS's stable version 3.14.19.
+\* **Note**: Canary version is recommended due to a minor bug with NextJS's stable version `3.14.19`.
 You can use the following command to bootstrap a project in canary:

 ```sh
 npx create-next-app@latest
 ```

-\* **Note:** **NextJS** is the framework we will use with react in our main project, hence while we arent using any specific function of the framework in this demo, it would be best to familarize yourself with how NextJS works atleast to a basic level.
+\* **Note:** **NextJS** is the framework we will use with react in our main project, hence while we are not using any specific function of the framework in this demo, it would be best to familarize yourself with how NextJS works, atleast to a basic level.
 Moreover, we will specifically be using the **App Router**.

 ### Instructions: